sarikahkumar/Pewlett_Hackard_new/README.md

   - 90398 employees were retiring from the company
   - 29414 Senior Engineers,28254 Senior Staff,14222 Engineer,12243 Staff,4502 Technique Leader,1761 Assistant Engineer, and 2 Managers were found to be retiring
 ---
 A mentorship-eligibility table that holds the current employees who were born between January 1, 1965 and December 31, 1965 was created.
-Please click on teh following link to view the file.
+Please click on the following link to view the file.

 [mentorship_eligibility.csv](https://github.com/sarikahkumar/Pewlett_Hackard_new/files/7361193/mentorship_eligibility.csv)